Rolls-Royce Maintenance: Cost, Plans and Service Schedule

 Are Rolls-Royces expensive to maintain?

-No, Rolls-Royces aren’t expensive to maintain for the first four years of owning a new model.
+Rolls-Royces aren’t expensive to maintain for the first four years of owning a new model.
 In fact, there’s no cost at all.
+But if you own a Rolls-Royce past the four-year complimentary maintenance period, the cost of a service visit every 7,000 miles thereafter rises to about $4,000 to $5,000, depending on the model, according to Rolls-Royce Pasadena.

-“Rolls-Royce vehicles require maintenance every 7,000 to 10,000 miles,” the service adviser told us.
+“Rolls-Royce vehicles require maintenance every 7,000 to 10,000 miles,” a California-based Rolls-Royce service adviser told us.
 “The first service is pretty basic — we change the oil, oil filter and pollen filter.
 But the third visit is much more involved, since we replace the spark plugs, engine air filter and more.”

 How Rolls-Royce compares with other automakers

-Bentley, meanwhile, offers one year of complimentary maintenance, but after that you’re on your own, and the cost of a standard Bentley service visit is around $2,350 out the door.
+Bentley, meanwhile, offers one year of complimentary maintenance.
+After that, the cost of a standard Bentley service visit is around $2,350.

 Rolls-Royce maintenance cost and schedule